rmattila/rmattila.github.io/about.md

 sending an email to <b>rmattila(a)kth.se</b>.
 </del>

-To be updated -- if you want to reach me, send me a message on [LinkedIn](https://se.linkedin.com/in/robert-mattila-370064a4).
+To be updated -- if you want to contact me, send me a message on [LinkedIn](https://se.linkedin.com/in/robert-mattila-370064a4).

 ## Bio